HackYourFuture/Node.js/week2/MAKEME.md

 ## **5. Optional: Side project ideas**

 > A part of the HackYourFuture curriculum is to work on as many side projects as you can throughout the time you have.
 This is a nice way to add extra knowledge to your arsenal and show in your CV that you are motivated to learn new technologies.
-This is also a great time to learn new things as there are plenty of mentors available to help you out in the `#projects` channel on Slack!
-You will not get this amount of time and support once you start working.
+There are plenty of people available to help you out in the `#get-help` channel on Slack so definitely make use of that!
 Have a look at the [hyf_projects repo](https://github.com/HackYourFuture/hyf_projects/blob/main/README.md#project-2-a-try-out-application) for more details.

 ### 5.1 Document your API!